lalitha1118/housing-price-prediction/README.md

 # Housing Price Prediction

-Use regression to predict price of electronic devices
+Use regression to predict price of houses

 Tip: If you don't have markdown viewer like atom, you can render this on chrome by following [this link](https://imagecomputing.net/damien.rohmer/teaching/general/markdown_viewer/index.html).